Sher Shah Suri: In popular culture

 Sher Khan (1962), an Indian Hindi-language action film by Radhakant starring Kamaljeet in the titular role along with Kumkum, is ostensibly based on the emperor's life.
 Shershah Suri, a television show about the emperor, was aired on DD National by Doordarshan, the Indian national public broadcaster.

-The Jungle Book, made by Rudyard Kipling, has its antagonist Shere Khan named after Sher Shah Suri.
+The Jungle Book, written by Rudyard Kipling, has its antagonist Shere Khan named after Sher Shah Suri.